mtimkovich/mindfulsurf/README.md

 \- [Plum Village App][plum] loading screen

-Mindfulsurf enables you to to add a small delay to certain sites, namely social media.
+Mindfulsurf is a Chrome extension that allows you to to add a small delay to certain sites.
 Google research found that 53% of users give up on site if it takes more than 3 seconds to load[<sup>1</sup>][data].
 Do you care enough to view your site that you're willing to wait 3 seconds?

 ## Installation